malik-l0l/Money_Manager/README.md

 - show date just like this "dd-mm-yy HH:MM AM/PM [in 12 hr format]" currently it is showing "today" "yesterday"...

+#### 01-07-25

+- removed unwanted + in person_details
+- fixed owe claim not persisting issue
+- fixed owe claim not in "You Owe" "owe you" fields
+- improved people manager icons
+- improved settled design - planning to expand this design to others

 ### TODO

+- take the design of settled cards

 - fix crash issue
 - implement chart

 ```